mozilla/mig/modules/file/doc.rst

 Metadata filters:

 * **name**: a regular expression that is applying on the base name of a file.
+  If the regex is prefixed with "!", it will return files that do not match the expression.

 * **size**: a size filter indicates whether we want files that are larger or smaller than a given size.
 The syntax uses a prefix `<` or `>` to indicate